DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 ![Graph](/img/speed chart.png){: .center-block :}

 Taking a look at this graph we see Gold 1 is the rank where players spend the lowest proportion of their time moving at speeds throttle alone can't reach.
 Conversely, Grand Champions spend more than half of their time traveling at speeds that require using wavedashes, dodges or just good-old-fashioned boost.

-It's unsurprising then that they consistently have the *lowest* average boost level.
-Even though they consistently collect the *highest* number of small boost pads as they move, they use it just as quickly as they pick it up.
+It's unsurprising then that GCs consistently have the *lowest* average boost level.
+Even though they consistently collect the *highest* number of small boost pads as they move, they use it as quickly as they pick it up.
 Efficiently cruising and collecting in massive quantities like a baleen whale at lunch time.

 But boost has more than one use.
 As it turns out, minimizing the amount of time you're moving slowly is even more highly correlated with rank than raw speed.
 A whopping **0.98**.
 While GCs glide along at high speeds, occasionally boosting to make the leap to supersonic, they often use that boost to recover after those inevitable moments where we all end up slowing down.